riccra/riccra.github.io/README.md

 # riccra.github.io
-Just a personal website on github.io
+Just a website on github.io